 Ready to explore this fascinating Southeast Asia country?
 Discover where to go, what to see & do, and when to visit with this quick & easy Malaysia travel guide!

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Where to go in Malaysia

-Food lovers, in particular, will cherish the chance to eat their way through KL, one of the world’s truly most underrated foodie destinations.
-Swaying between familiar Chinese delights, fiery Indian curries, and savoury & spicy Malay goodies, Kuala Lumpur’s food scene is to die for.
+Food lovers will cherish the chance to eat their way through Kuala Lumpur.
+With street food stalls, restaurants, eateries, and markets strewn through the entire city, KL is one of the world’s truly most underrated foodie destinations.
+Let your taste buds explore familiar Chinese delights, fiery Indian curries, and savory & spicy Malay goodies.

 Not sure where to start?
 Check out these Kuala Lumpur travel planning resources:

 - One Day in Kuala Lumpur: A Complete Itinerary

 Even if KL provides a great quick introduction to Malaysia, the country truly starts to shine in Penang.
 There’s a little of everything in this northeastern state, from the old-world colonial charms of its capital, George Town, to the tranquil greenery of Penang National Park.

 If your taste buds screamed for more in Kuala Lumpur, you’re in for an even bigger surprise in Penang.
 George Town tops out most lists of the top food destinations in Malaysia.
 You can expect everything your stomach desires here, whether it’s a tangy laksa in a Malay hawker center or char kway teow in George Town’s Chinatown.